Azure-Samples/azure-iot-starter-kits/README.md

 # Azure IoT Starter Kits

-This repository contains code and instructions for deploying code to Azure IoT Edge devices.
+This repository contains code and instructions for deploying code to Azure IoT starter kits.
 Each project is a proof-of-concept and designed as a learning experience.
 Projects are specific to a manufacturer's device.

 ## Manufacturers